 Electrical and magnetic analyses of the designed motor are performed on Maxwell software.
-The results are shown for the maximum power condition in order to investigate the worst scenario where the motor operates at its extreme operating point.
+The results are shown for the maximum power condition in order to investigate the worst scenario where the motor is at its hardest point.

-For the maximum power-operating mode, calculated winding currents and corresponding flux lines distribution are given in Fig. 3 and Fig. 4, respectively.
+For maximum power operating mode, calculated winding currents and corresponding flux lines distribution are given in Fig. 3 and Fig. 4, respectively.

 Figure 3.
-Phase currents in maximum power operating mode
+Phase currents in maximum power operating mode.